Visit our keyboard shortcuts docs for details

 From US 50 west cross into Virginia on the Roosevelt Bridge and take the exit for Rosslyn and the Key Bridge.
 Turn left onto Meade Street at the top of the ramp.
 Turn left on Marshall Drive, then follow the signs for the US Marine Corps War Memorial.

 Parking is available at the US Marine Corps War Memorial.
 Buses should load and unload in the inner lane.

 The carillon is a 10-15 minute walk from either the Rosslyn or Arlington National Cemetery Metro station.

-Portable toilets, water fountains, and trash cans are located between the carillon and the US Marine Corps War Memorial.
+Toilets, water fountains, and trash cans are located between the carillon and the US Marine Corps War Memorial.

 Rules and Regulations

 The carillon is a memorial.
 Playing ball games and flying kites are not permitted